nichannah/gaussian-filter/README.md

-Gaussing blur in Fortran and Python.
+Gaussing filter/blur in Fortran and Python.
 Handles masked input.